 Here, we explain when to plant strawberries, and also explain how.
 There are top tips for taking care of your strawberry plants to maximise the chances of a bumper crop this summer.
 Your dream of watching Wimbledon with a big bowl of homegrown strawberries – and a few thrown in your Pimm's for good measure – starts here.

-For more jargon-free gardening advice and inspiration, head to our garden hub.
+For more advice and inspiration for your outdoor space, head to our garden ideas feature.

 When to plant strawberries